taiebrafik1998/story_creator_ia/README.md

-# License Plate Recognition App
+# Story for children ia App

 This web application allows users to upload images containing animals, food plates,dinosaur.
 Normally it will allow you to detect the content of image and generate legend and a fun storry for children.